zeb1283/portfolio/essays/ics414_final.md

 ## Introduction

 When I originally signed up for ICS 414, I was very excited.
 I knew that by that point, I would have over a years experience in web application development, with a few months of that being in a professional environment.
 I was also excited to be able to work with peers again, as I had a really great experience in ICS 314 with friends that I still am close with to this day.
 However, once I was a couple weeks into the semester, all of my excitement had faded.
-Nothing was what I expected, and I quickly lost any and all interest in putting in more effort than was necessary
+Nothing was what I expected, and I quickly lost any and all interest in putting in more effort than was necessary.

 ## August and September
 <img class="img-fluid" src="../img/github.jpg" width="500" height="500">